 The Minorities in the Law Committee works to increase diversity in the local legal profession through the facilitation of the Minority Clerkship Program (MCP); a CBA program assisting local, minority law students in their quest for equal access to meaningful summer clerkships.
 All CBA members interested in increasing racial diversity in the Columbus legal profession are encouraged to join us.
 We meet monthly to make crucial decisions concerning the running of the MCP and we depend on committee members to help facilitate and actively shape the program, assuring that it will continue to evolve for the better.
-We know you'll find our meetings to be both rewarding and fun!
+I know you'll find our meetings to be both rewarding and fun!

 MCP Alumni Spotlight

 Janica Pierce Tucker

 Current place of employment: Taft Stettinius & Hollister LLP